SovereignCloudStack/standards/Standards/scs-0003-v1-sovereign-cloud-standards-yaml.md

    - Kubernetes as a service (KaaS)

 So, for instance, a certificate can be of type _SCS-compatible IaaS_ or _SCS-sovereign KaaS_.
+Note that we don't currently have separate certification layers for Operations and IAM.
+We expect that tests for these aspects will exist, but be incorporated into the IaaS and KaaS layers.

 Each type of certificate amounts to a set of standards that have to be fulfilled by the cloud service in question in order for a certificate to be issued.
 In addition, a certificate of a certain type may only be issued if some other certificate is already held.